UNITY Regional Profile

 Southheast Regional Representative: Evynn Richardson

 Evynn Richardson is an enrolled member of the Haliwa Saponi Tribe.
-Ms. Richardson is the Southeast Regional Representative to the National UNITY Executive Committee
+Ms. Richardson is the Vice President and Southeast Regional Representative to the National UNITY Executive Committee

 Click + to learn more: